Are you wondering how a niche business like Princess Parties manages in today’s environment?.

-Not to mention how a couple hours of of downtime for mom, away from trying to keep their focused or occupied at home can seem like a vacation on the beach somewhere.
+Not to mention how a couple hours of of downtime for mom, away from trying to keep them focused or occupied around the house can seem like a vacation on the beach somewhere.

 We all need a break right now and everyone loves a party!

 When it comes to Etiquette, some kids may have actually forgotten how to behave in social situations.
 Sorry to say it, but some bad habits can develop when it’s remote learning at home with mom or dad around instead of a teacher and a peer group in the classroom.